RECRUITMENT EXPERIENCE FOR GENERAL MANAGERS

 This should last about 1-2 hours and is an opportunity for the Area Manager to get to know you better and assess your skills, behaviours and experience.

-This is also an opportunity for you to get further insight into the job, business and brand you have applied for.
+This is also an opportunity for you to get further insight into the job, business and the brand you have applied for.

 INTERVIEW EXPERIENCE

-The General Manager interview experience should consist of:
+Your interview experience will consist of:

-• Your Experience: an opportunity for you to talk through your CV in more detail
+- Your Experience: an opportunity for you to talk through your CV in more detail.

-• Skills based assessment: you will be asked to prepare a business plan on the site you have applied for, to present at your interview and demonstrate your skills.
+- Skills based assessment: you will be asked to prepare a business plan on the site you have applied for, to present at your interview and demonstrate your skills.

 FEEDBACK